-Included in revenue generated in Canada for the three and nine months ended September 30, 2022 is \$3.5 million and \$8.3 million (three and nine months ended September 30, 2021 - \$1.8 million and \$4.5 million) of revenue generated by Clear, the Company's Environmental Services segment.
+Included in revenue generated in Canada for the three months ended March 31, 2023 is \$2.6 million (three months ended March 31, 2022 - \$3.2 million) of revenue generated by Clear, the Company's Environmental Services segment.
 Clear is a vertically integrated environmental service provider, providing environmental consulting, water management and water transfer services, as well as drilling fluids waste disposal services.
-Year over year, the increase in Clear's revenue is attributable to the improvement in industry drilling activity in Canada as a result of the strong commodity price environment.
 The financial results of Clear are otherwise not material and as such have been aggregated with the consolidated results of the Company throughout this MD&A.